satinderkaura348-ops/SpringApp_Terraform/README.md

 **Key Files**

 main.tf
-Main entry point for Terraform configurations
+Main:- entry point for Terraform configurations

 variables.tf
 Input variables for each environment or region